jerboaa/openjdk-jeps/JEP-493-jlink.md

 modules from the modular JAR files `app.jar` and `lib.jar`.
 It extracts the class files, native libraries, configuration files, and other resources for the JDK's modules from the JDK's run-time image.

+`jlink`'s `--verbose` option has been enhanced to show whether or not a link from the run-time image or from the module path is being performed for a specific module:

+    $ jlink --add-modules foo \
+            --module-path=custom-jmods \
+            --verbose \
+            --output foo-image
+    Linking based on the current run-time image. java.base jrt:/java.base (run-time image)
+    foo file:///path/to/custom-jmods/foo.jmod

+    Providers:
+      java.base provides java.nio.file.spi.FileSystemProvider used by java.base
+      java.base provides java.util.random.RandomGenerator used by java.base

+In the above example, module `foo` is being taken from `foo.jmod` and `java.base` from the current run-time image.
+Note that if the `java.base` module is being found on the module path, the JMOD of `java.base` from that module path will be preferred over the current run-time image's `java.base`.

 ### Not enabled by default